provenance-io/docs/ecosystem/financial-services-blockchain/distribution.md

 ## Distribution

-All fees that are collected by the validator network are distributed to rewarding Provenance [participants](../community/participants.md) for providing value in the various roles.
+All fees that are collected by the validator network are distributed to rewarding Provenance Blockchain [participants](../community/participants.md) for providing value in the various roles.

 ### Voting Validators